In this example we'll use the simple setup (experiments are inteded to not run on real

 The weather app

-We now implement the weather app (indicating the temperature) we implemented in chapter 5.
+We now implement the weather app (indicating the temperature) we implemented in chapter 5 by using our DSL.

 led_strip :weather, Kino do